Two main reasons buyers fail to acquire a business

 Remember these five elements when designing and refining your search criteria for your desired business:

-• Personal drivers (What motivates you to buy the business?)
+- Personal drivers (What motivates you to buy the business?)

-• Financial ability (Is the business financially accessible to you?)
+- Financial ability (Is the business financially accessible to you?)

-• Business compatibility (Do you bring a specific expertise or character to this business?)
+- Business compatibility (Do you bring a specific expertise or character to this business?)

-• Market Value (Is this business valuable to the market and community?)
+- Market Value (Is this business valuable to the market and community?)

-• Expansion Potential (What will you bring to the business to influence its new growth?)
+- Expansion Potential (What will you bring to the business to influence its new growth?)

 While you may be undecided on some of your criteria, it’s certainly not ideal to be unsure.
 By carefully considering the personal drivers, financial ability, business compatibility, market value and expansion potential, and how they align with your target goals, you narrow and strengthen your search.

 Knowing the specifics of what you’re looking for and clearly outlining requirements at the beginning of your journey to acquisition, will greatly benefit the process.
-Taking the time to do this research will make you prepared to represent yourself to buyers, communicate with advisors, and it will significantly speed up the time it takes to finalize a transaction.
+Taking the time to do this research will make you prepared to represent yourself to buyers, and communicate with advisors, and it will significantly speed up the time it takes to finalize a transaction.

 The Importance of an effective search